Dragon Buster

-is an action role-playing platform video game developed and published by Namco for arcades in 1984.
-It runs on Namco Pac-Land hardware, modified to support vertical scrolling.
-In Japan, the game was ported to the Family Computer (Famicom), MSX, and X68000; the latter version was later released for the Virtual Console in the same region on November 18, 2008.
+is a 1985 action role-playing video game developed and published by Namco for arcades.
+It was released in Japan in January 1985 and Europe in May 1985.
+It was ported to the Family Computer (Famicom), MSX, and X68000; the latter version was later released for the Virtual Console in the same region on November 18, 2008.
 Dragon Buster has been ported for the PSP and is available as part of Namco Museum Battle Collection.
-It was followed by a Japan-only Famicom sequel, Dragon Buster II: Yami no Fūin, and was later followed by the PlayStation game Dragon Valor, which was both a remake and sequel.
+It was followed by a Japan-only Famicom sequel, Dragon Buster II: Yami no Fūin, and was later followed by the PlayStation game Dragon Valor, which was both a remake and a sequel.

 The game has side-scrolling platform gameplay and an overworld map similar to the later platform games for home consoles and personal computers.
 Dragon Buster was also the earliest game to feature a double jump mechanic, and one of the first to use a visual health meter.

 Plot

 In an unnamed kingdom (known as Raxis in Dragon Valor), legend tells of a brave warrior who will rescue the land from the wrath of a fearsome dragon.
-Clovis, the son of the royal family's chief bodyguard, is a young swordsman who was sent to live and train with a monk in the forest as a youth due to mischievous behavior in his childhood.
+Clovis, the son of the royal family's chief bodyguard, is a young swordsman who was sent to live and train with a monk in the forest as a youth after being disowned by his father to due to mischievous behavior in his childhood.
 The kingdom's legend comes to light as a dragon and his minions raid the land and kidnap King Lawrence's 16-year-old daughter, Princess Celia.
-Clovis learns he is the hero foretold by the legend, and sets off for Dragon Mountain to rescue Celia, slay the dragon and restore order to the land.
+Clovis learns he is the hero foretold by the legend, and sets off for Dragon Mountain to slay the dragon, rescue Celia and restore order to the land.